-Serengeti Wilderness Camp is a small camp in the heart of the world famous national park, which relocates every 3 to 6 months to give you the best game viewing.
+Serengeti Wilderness Camp is a small camp in the heart of the world famous national park, which relocates every three to six months to give you the best game viewing.

-The camp has only ten tents, so is intimate and the staff are friendly and helpful.
+The camp has only twelve tents, so is intimate and the staff are friendly and helpful.
 They will do their best to make your stay a happy and memorable one.

 Your tent has comfortable beds with good quality bed linens, bedside tables and lamps, a dressing area and private bathroom with a flushing toilet and bush shower.
 There is a shaded veranda, ideal for resting between game drives and walking safaris, watching birds and animals nearby.